 Figure 3: Actual vs Estimated Memory (MBs) Comparison

 Figure 3 shows the actual vs estimated memory used (in Mbs) for TPC DS queries on a logarithmic scale.
-Consider q45.sql for example: Blue bar shows the estimated value, which was 775Mb, and Red bar shows the actual memory usage, which was 664Mb.
+Consider q45.sql for example, the Blue bar shows the estimated value, which was 775Mb, and Red bar shows the actual memory usage, which was 664Mb.
 As evident from the graph, for certain queries ex: q30.sql (second from right) the difference between estimated and actual memory used is huge – these represent potential areas of improvement and we are working on them.

 If you find such problems interesting, we are always looking for great engineers.
 Check out Qubole’s career page.